AlibabaCloudDocs/icms_mqtt/intl.en-US/Quick Start/Quick start guide.md

 ![Obtain the endpoint](images/43316_en-US.png "Obtain the endpoint")

 **Public Endpoint** and **Intranet Endpoint** are available.
 We recommend that you use public endpoints for clients in IoT and mobile Internet scenarios.
 Intranet endpoints are for use only in some special scenarios.
-In general, we recommend that you use the server-side MQ products in cloud server scenarios, such as RocketMQ.
+In general, we recommend that you use the server-side MQ products in cloud server scenarios, such as MQ.

 **Note:** To connect to the service with an endpoint on a client, use the domain name rather than the IP address because the IP address can change at any time.
 Alibaba Cloud is not responsible for any service interruptions caused by the direct use of IP addresses.